LIST: Victims of the El Paso Walmart shooting

-EL PASO, Texas (KTSM) — Monday morning, El Paso Police confirmed that one additional person has died as a result of their injuries from Saturday’s Walmart shooting.
+EL PASO, Texas (KTSM) — Monday morning, hospital officials at Del Sol Medical Center confirmed that two patients who were listed in critical condition died overnight.

+The first victim was identified as an elderly woman who passed away in the middle of the night and the second had passed away just before the press conference at 11 a.m.

-The death total is now at 21, with more than 26 injured.
+The death total is now at 22, with more than two dozen injured.
 An official list of those killed has not yet been released by El Paso Police.

 EARLIER:

-The Saturday morning shooting at an East El Paso Walmart has left at least 20 dead and 26 injured.
+The Saturday morning shooting at an East El Paso Walmart has left at least 22 dead.

 Law enforcement has not released an official list of victims, however, family members have spoken to various media outlets.